Latest SeedProd News

 good landing page example

-We’d say that’s a pretty good match.
+I’d say that’s a pretty good match.
 You expect travel insurance and get travel insurance when you click the link.

 Bottom line: ensure your landing page URL accurately describes what users will find on your page.